-However, as we said above, you need to respect where you are in your relationship, so you can’t get too deep too fast.
+However, you need to respect where you are in your relationship, so you can’t get too deep too fast.
 Ask quirky personal questions that show interest in her nuances that no one else asks about.
 She’ll be flattered that you care about it, and trust me, she has the answer to most personal questions.
-If you’re worried about doing these on a date where she might blush, or find it too full on, do it over text when you’re trying to work up the excitement.
+If you’re worried about asking these types of questions on a date, do it over text when you’re trying to work up the excitement.

 To get personal but stay light and quirky, try one of the following:

 “What do you think people think about you when they first meet you?”

 “Why do you have the habits you have?”

 “Do you do anything weird that you’ve NEVER admitted to anyone?”